2 to 4 hours

 1 to 3 nights

-The aim of a tummy tuck is to create a smoother, more shapely abdomen.
-Your surgeon does this by removing stubborn fat and excess skin that cannot be lost through exercise and diet alone.
+The aim of a tummy tuck is to create a smoother abdomen.
+Your surgeon does this by removing stubborn fat and loose skin that cannot be lost through exercise and diet alone.

 A tummy tuck procedure can:

 Your surgeon may also choose to include liposuction with your tummy tuck.
 This is because liposuction can help contour the body more precisely, and therefore help achieve a more shapely figure.
 Some surgeons include liposuction in all of their abdominoplasty procedures and some do not.
 It is worth asking your surgeon if they will include liposuction with your tummy tuck.

 In addition to the changes made to your figure, you may also see improvements with unwanted:

 Birmingham, Bridgend, Chester, Goole, Harpenden, Huddersfield, Leeds, Liverpool, London, Manchester, Rochdale, Sawbridgeworth, Solihull, Swansea, West Sussex & Windsor